By Dr. Mercola

 "The literature will also point to the fact that small amounts of methyl alcohol that are consumed, that are breathed in or consumed during the day, will all be processed by your liver.
 This is not true," Dr. Monte says.

 "Scientists have shown that most people, not all the time, but most people have a little bit of ethanol in their bloodstream.
-If that's the case, then the small amount of ethanol that comes from aspartame or whatever will not be metabolized in the liver, because there is just that little bit of ethanol...
+If that's the case, then the small amount of methanol that comes from aspartame or whatever will not be metabolized in the liver, because there is just that little bit of ethanol...
 So what happens is – and this is not good – the methanol gets through your liver completely... and gets into your circulatory system."

 The methanol will continue to circulate through your body until there's no ethanol left in your body, and at that point, any alcohol dehydrogenase available will get converted to formaldehyde...
 According to Dr. Monte, this in part explains why small amounts of alcohol each day seem to have a protective effect against many diseases, including atherosclerosis and Alzheimer's.